PayThePizzo/Data-Structures-and-Algorithms/Theory/3 - Sorting/0 - SORTING.md

 The NON-Comparison sorting algorithms we will cover are:
 * Countingsort
-  * It uses key values as indexes into an array and the Ω(n log n) lower bound for comparison sorting will not apply.
+  * It uses key values as indexes into an array and the $\Omega(n log n)$ lower bound for comparison sorting will not apply.
 * Radixsort (using Countingsort, but depends on subroutine)

 The latter ones do not follow any of the methods we will describe here, they operate in their own way.